Close-up of stem cells with text about stem cells.

 Two REQUIREMENTS for a Successful Stem Cell Treatment:

-What is Stem Cells Therapy?
+What is Stem Cell Therapy?

 Various types of motor nerves & somatic cells have been identified in the human body.
-They range from cells that can perform a single function to more specialized cells that form the foundation of human tissue or organ.
+They range from cells that can perform a single function to more specialized cells that form the foundation of human tissue or organs.
 [1]

 basics_of_stem_cells